 Hebron is significant!

+Unusual emphasis is also placed on the exchange of money: Abraham insists on paying the “full price” (Genesis 23:9).
+In verse 13, Abraham repeats the fact that he is giving money for the purchase.
+In Verse 16, Abraham transfers “four hundred shekels of silver, according to the weights current among the merchants.”
 It is almost as if Abraham knows that he had better make sure this transfer is done properly, according to the books, or the land will be taken from him.
-And the way Scripture records it, it is as if G-d wants to make sure we understand exactly where this purchase is – in Hebron, in the Land of Canaan.
+And the way Scripture records it is as if God wants to make sure we understand exactly where this purchase is – in Hebron, in the Land of Canaan.
 There is no mistaking it – this land was purchased by our forefather as a family burial plot.
-It is ours!

-Isn’t it amazing, therefore, that one of the most disputed places in Israel today is Hebron.
-Even as hundreds of Jews live in the old city of Hebron, and thousands of Jews live nearby in Kiryat Arba, and tens of thousands live in the surrounding hills of Judea, world opinion says that Hebron belongs to the Arabs.
-So much for world opinion.
+It is amazing, therefore, that one of the most disputed places in Israel today is Hebron.
+Even as hundreds of Jews live in the old city of Hebron, thousands of Jews live nearby in Kiryat Arba, and tens of thousands live in the surrounding hills of Judea, international opinion dictates that Hebron belongs to the Arabs.

 For many years now, a wonderful tradition has developed in Hebron on the Shabbat when we read this Torah portion.
 Jews from all over Israel converge upon Hebron for this Shabbat.
 Every home in Kiryat Arba and Jewish Hebron opens its doors to friends and relatives.
-Teen-agers come from all over the country and sleep on the floors of schools and other public buildings.
+Teenagers come from all over the country and sleep on the floors of schools and other public buildings.
 Shabbat meals are great gatherings and logistical nightmares.
 No one knows how everyone fits in, but somehow they do.
-On Shabbat morning, guests and residents alike stream to the Machpela Cave and there, on the very spot where Abraham buried his wife Sarah, the very place which Abraham purchased thousands of years ago, they read this chapter and praise G-d for His bounty.
-This Shabbat is Shabbat Hebron!
+On Shabbat morning, guests and residents alike stream to the Machpela Cave, and there, on the very spot where Abraham buried his wife Sarah, the very place which Abraham purchased thousands of years ago, they read this chapter and praise God for His bounty.

 Shabbat Shalom From Samaria,